TACC/coe-332-sp22/docs/homework/midterm.rst

 This Midterm project should be pushed into a standalone repo with a descriptive name (not "coe332-midterm").
-It should not be part into your existing homework repo.
+It should not be put into your existing homework repo.
 A sample Git repository may contain the following after completing the Midterm:

 .. code-block:: text